← Back to all articles

 Your ideal pre-run meal in this window should be built around easily digestible carbohydrates with moderate protein and low fat.
 Think toast with peanut butter and sliced banana, oatmeal with berries, or a rice bowl with a small portion of chicken.
 The carbohydrates provide energy, the protein helps stabilize blood sugar, and keeping fat and fiber low reduces the risk of GI distress.

-For a 70 kg runner, sports nutrition guidelines suggest roughly 1-2 grams of carbohydrate per kilogram of body weight in this pre-run meal.
-That translates to about 70-140 grams of carbs, roughly the equivalent of a large bowl of oatmeal with fruit and honey, or two slices of toast with jam plus a banana.
+Sports nutrition guidelines suggest roughly 1-4 grams of carbohydrate per kilogram of body weight in the 1-4 hours before a run lasting over 60 minutes.
+[1] For a 70 kg runner eating 2-3 hours out, the lower end of that range – around 1-2 g/kg – is a practical target.
+That translates to roughly a large bowl of oatmeal with fruit and honey, or two slices of toast with jam plus a banana.

 The 30-60 Minute Window: Quick Top-Up